 Getting a visa puts a lot of people off visiting Russia as it can be a lengthy and expensive process but did you know you can visit Russia visa free?
-Just enter St. Petersburg visa free by cruise or ferry and you are allowed to spend 72 hours in Russia.
-This travel hack makes the motherland a whole lot more accessible and is a great way to get a small taste of Russia before committing to the Russian visa process.
-So check out this guide to visa free travel to St Petersburg.
+Just visit St. Petersburg by ferry and you are allowed to spend 72 hours visa free in Russia.
+This travel hack makes the motherland a whole lot more accessible and is a great way to get a small taste of Russia before committing to the complicated Russian visa process.
+So check out this guide to visiting St Petersburg visa free.

-How to visit St Petersburg without a visa
+How to visit St Petersburg by ferry without a visa

 There are several ways to go about visa free entry to St Petersburg.
 You can choose a visa free Russia Cruise or opt for visa free tours to St Petersburg, such as ‘Go Russia’ where this is all organised for you.
 But the cheapest and best option to visit St Petersburg visa free for independent travellers is to take the St Peters Line Ferry.